karen1752000/MoviePop/README.md

 Themoviedb-api: This rendered movies that are currently out every time the user would reload the page.

+Dotenv-rails: Enables rails to load environment variables from .env into ENV so it can go through the development.

 * Configuration

 * Database creation